-Gemma Pullar is an emerging artist based in Cockatoo, Australia.
-Her practice centres on emotional abstraction, combining minimal, figurative, and narrative elements to explore themes of containment, growth, and transformation.
+Gemma Pullar is an emerging artist based in South-East Melbourne, Australia.
+Her practice centres on emotional abstraction, combining figurative and narrative elements to explore themes of containment, growth, and transformation.

 Artist CV